fhur/fhur.github.io/_posts/2015-06-12-writing-a-template-language-with-clojure.markdown

 {% endraw %}
 {% endhighlight %}

-It takes a string as its first argument followed by n pairs of forms.
+`when-match` takes a string as its first argument followed by n pairs of forms.
 The macro will try to match the regular expression in the first form.
-If a match is found then the symbol preceding the reglar expression will be `let` and the second form will be evaluated.
-Regular expression matches use `re-find` under the hood so `(re-find #"[a-z]+(\d+)[a-z]+" "abc123def")` will return a list of matches.
+If a match is found then the symbol preceding the regular expression will be `let` and the second form will be evaluated.
+Regular expression matches use `re-find` under the hood.

 If there is no match then the same will be attempted with the next pair of forms.
 I suggest you play around with `when-match` in your `REPL` to